-We will usually contact you to arrange a meter survey within five days of us receiving your request and most of our meters are fitted within 40-60 days.
-At our busiest periods this time may extend up to 90 days.
+We will usually contact you to arrange a meter survey within five days of us receiving your request and most of our meters are fitted within 90 days.

 Occasionally we find that due to the plumbing arrangement some customers cannot have their property metered.
 If this is the case you may be eligible to pay an assessed charge and we will explain this to you.